 - passing blood clots

-A woman should speak to a doctor about any bleeding during pregnancy.
+A person should speak with a doctor about any bleeding they experience during pregnancy.
 If the bleeding is heavy or painful, it is best to go to the emergency room.

-- not feeling the baby move after regularly experiencing movement
+- not feeling the fetus move after regularly experiencing movement

-Most pregnancies end with a healthy birth, even if the mother has a previous history of or has risk factors for a miscarriage.
+Most pregnancies end with a healthy birth, even if the person has a previous history of or risk factors for a miscarriage.

 A pregnancy loss is not anyone’s fault.
-Most women can have a healthy pregnancy following a miscarriage.
+Most people can have a healthy pregnancy following a miscarriage.

-Quality medical care, support from friends and family, and taking time to heal can help women manage the process more successfully.
+Receiving quality medical care, having support from one’s friends and family, and taking time to heal can help people manage the process.